mrEDitor/gnome-shell-extension-scroll-panel/README.md

 You can install the extension from [extensions.gnome.org](https://extensions.gnome.org/extension/4257/).

-Target Gnome version is Gnome Shell 40.
+Target Gnome versions are Gnome Shell 40+.

 ## Installation from scratch